cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code to visualize the Neural Network's State 29th and 30th cell of the Ipython notebook.

-Below we can see the output from all the model's layers up to the fully connected layers.
+Below we can see the output of all the model's layers up to the fully connected layers.
 As input I have used one of the new images from the web, in this case a roundabout sign.

 Original image:

 ![alt text][image22]

 Spatial transformer: We see that the spatial transformer fails to localize the bottom right corner of the sign, but at least it erases some of the irrelevant part of the image.